Sunday, November 10, 2019

 12:30 pm – 4:30 pm

-Accreditation with Commendation (Criterion 28): Pending affiliation American College of Obstetricians and Gynecologists (ACOG).
+Presented in affiliation with American College of Obstetricians and Gynecologists (ACOG).

 The ABOG MOC standards now allow participation in ABOG-approved Simulation Courses to meet the annual Improvement in Medical Practice (Part IV) MOC requirement.
 This course has been approved to meet ABOG Improvement in Medical Practice requirements until 12/31/2020.